mhogomchungu/sirikali/index.md

 A portable version is also found <a href="https://github.com/mhogomchungu/sirikali/releases/download/1.6.0/SiriKali-1.6.0.1.zip">here</a>.

 Packages are also available for <a href="https://github.com/microsoft/winget-pkgs/tree/master/manifests/f/FrancisBanyikwa/SiriKali">Winget</a> and <a href="https://github.com/ScoopInstaller/Extras/blob/master/bucket/sirikali.json">Scoop</a>.

+## Flatpak package.

+Flatpak users should install SiriKali from <a href="https://flathub.org/apps/io.github.mhogomchungu.sirikali">Flathub</a>.

 ## Binary packages for Linux.